 How long does it take to see results from a used car buying guide? +

-What kind of ROI can dealerships expect from a professional used car buying guide? +
+What kind of ROI can dealerships expect from professional used car buying guide campaigns? +

-How does a used car buying guide differ from traditional dealership marketing methods? +
+How does a used car buying guide differ from traditional dealership methods? +

 What role does BDC follow-up or audience targeting play in used car buying guide success? +